IFSA University of Edinburgh

 U.S. citizens entering the United Kingdom for a stay of less than six months do not need a visa.
 They apply for prior entry clearance as a ‘student visitor’.
 Students who plan to work while abroad (voluntary work, internships, placements, part-time work, or vacation work) must apply for a Tier 4 visa.
 If students plan to stay in the UK for longer than six months, they must apply for a Tier 4 visa.

-Non-US citizens should consult with the University of Edinburgh and Denise Allison, Director of International Student Services, before applying to the program.
+Non-US citizens should consult with IFSA and the Office of International Student Support before applying to the program.

 - Fees: Students pay Haverford tuition only to Haverford College.
 Haverford will then be responsible for submitting tuition payments to the program.
-Students pay room and board fees directly to the University of Edinburgh.
+Students pay room and board fees directly to IFSA.

-The full course load for one year’s work is three full courses or an equivalent combination of full- and half-courses.
-A full load is 120 credits for the year and 60 credits for one semester.
-English Honors, Psychology, and some other departments offer shorter specialist options open to well-quali]ied majors.
-Science courses follow a different pattern.
-To receive major credit at Haverford, students must take 3rd year level courses.
+A full course load is 60 credits for one semester.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 The lectures provide the foundations on which the student must build.
 Lectures are complimented by tutorials and seminars.
 The tutorial provides the opportunity to develop themes, discuss and explore problems usually on the basis of written work.
-Students are given an Overseas Student Adviser to help them choose courses.
+Students are given an advisor to help them choose courses.